Dialysis service to double in size

 The GV Health dialysis clinic attempts to make seats available to visiting patients, but emphasises that bookings should be made as early as possible.
 The clinic also provides respite for home dialysis patients, in the event their carers are unavailable.

 The clinic also plans to employ a local home therapies nurse, and that will include an on call service that will be able to assist people who dialyse over night at home, providing local patients with extra treatment options.

 The majority of patients are on dialysis for life.

-“There are quite an eclectic range, from paediatric up to 82 years old, and we see them every day over years or even decades.”
+“There are quite an eclectic range, from paediatric up to 82-years-old, and we see them every day over years or even decades.”

 There are 29,000 patients on haemodialysis Australia-wide, meaning that transplant waiting lists can be long.
 In Victoria, there is an average five year transplant waiting list.

-“Some patients may be lucky enough to be compatible and transplanted within 12 months of starting dialysis,” says Ms Sheehan.
-“Whereas some patients have been on the list for a decade.”
+“Some patients may be lucky enough to be compatible and transplanted within 12 months of starting dialysis,” Ms Sheehan said.

 “He’s really patient and outcome focused… very passionate.”